 I truly believe that saving money is possible on any budget, but the trick is to save immediately when you get paid rather than at the end of the month.
 Why?
 If you wait until the end of the month to save what’s left over after paying bills and spending on other stuff, you won’t have anything left to save.
 Trust me on this one. #BeenThereDoneThat.

 If you’re now on board with this idea but you’re still wondering how to put it into practice: start by checking out Chime’s Automatic Savings account.
 Chime helps you save money without even thinking about it and their “Save When I Get Paid” feature allows you to automatically direct 10% of every paycheck into your savings account every time you get paid.
 This simple action helps you create long-term savings habits and stick to them without much effort.
 You can also keep track of your progress through Chime’s award-winning mobile banking app.
-Even better, when you set up direct deposit with your Chime account, you can get paid up to 2 days early.
+Even better, when you set up direct deposit via the Chime app, you can get paid early.